 Expand the list of alternatives for Active Topology to view the available alternatives.
 There will be at least one active topology alternative available.
 To open the alternative, you can double-click on the alternative, or right-click it and select Open.

 The dialog will include a tab for each element type.
 When you click on one of the tabs, a list of all of the elements of that type will be shown.
 There will be one editable column available: “Is Active?”
-If there is a checkmark for a given element, it means that the element is active in the model.
-If you unclick the box, the element will be inactive.
+If there is a checkmark for a given element, it means that the element is set as active in the alternative.
+If you uncheck the box, the element will be inactive.

-If you make an element inactive in the model (see section below), this change will be applied to the Active Topology Alternative associated with the scenario associated with it.
-An unlimited number of active topology alternatives can be created.
+If you make an element inactive in the model, this change applies to the Active Topology alternative associated with the scenario.

-For the steps to create new scenarios and alternatives, see the Scenarios and Alternatives TechNote or the Help menu for your program.
+For the steps to create new scenarios and alternatives, see the Scenario and Alternative Management TechNote or the Help documentation in the program.

 There are a number of ways to make an element active or inactive.
-Besides making the changes directly to the active topology alternative, there are items available in the individual element’s properties dialog or in the element FlexTable.
-In either of these, there is an item called “Is active?”
-You can make the element active or inactive by changing the value of this item.
+Besides making the changes directly to the active topology alternative, you can change the active topology settings in the Properties dialog or in the element FlexTables.
+In either of these, there is a field called “Is active?”
+You can make the element active or inactive by changing the value of this field.
+This method works well if there are a few elements you want to change.

 Note: Changing the active status using this tool only affects the Active Topology Alternative of the current scenario.
-If you want to change the active status for a different scenario other than the current one, you will need to change scenarios first.
+If you want to change the active status for a different scenario other than the current one, you will need to change the active scenario first.

-After select the Active Topology Selection Tool, a Select tool will open.
+After selecting the Active Topology Selection tool, a Select toolbar will open.

 Selecting elements with this can make them active or inactive.
 By default, the Add icon is selected.
-When this is selected, you can choose elements individually or drag a box around it with your mouse.
+When this is selected, you can choose elements individually, drag a box around it with your mouse, or use the Query option in the toolbar.
+See below for details.
 When they are selected, they will appear red on the drawing pane.

 Note: items that are already inactive will also appear in red.